-This is an older post that shares how I accidentally fell in love with meditation which became a foundational aspect to my healing.
+This is an older post that shares how I accidentally fell in love with meditation through an experiment, which became a foundational aspect to my healing.

 Since the the seismic shift of moving cities to take on a 3/4 time role, I have taken tiny steps to improve my life.

-Now that I’m seriously pursuing the next stage of my mission to reduce my fibro/CFS symptoms, and in order to track what makes a difference and to fit it into a busy life, I’m going to try some experiments.
+Now that I’m seriously pursuing the next stage of my mission to reduce my fibromyalgia/chronic pain/chronic fatigue symptoms, and in order to track what makes a difference and to fit it into a busy life, I’m going to try some experiments.

 In mid-January I added D-Ribose powder to my morning and evening routine, when I take magnesium.